classroom-mob-game/classroom-mob-game.github.io/src/ModeratorInstructions.md

 has a clear workspace that includes table space, moveable chairs, and whiteboards.

-Instruct teach team to select one laptop to use for the work session and to remove all others from the environment.
+Instruct each team to select one laptop to use for the work session and to remove all others from the environment.
 If you are using a template project&mdash;either one from [the main project page](https://classroom-mob-game.github.io/) or your own&mdash;have them clone those repositories now.